philc/book-notes/thinking in systems - donella meadows.md

+* Gems
+  * Changing elements -- e.g. the players on the team -- usually has the least effect on the systems' behavior.
+Changing interconnections, and function, usually have much larger effects.
+  * The delay in changing stocks is why it takes so long for a business to gain traction.
+The stocks of employees, customers, and word of mouth accumulate slowly.
+  * "Especially complex and sophisticated are the mental models we develop from direct, intimate experience of nature, people, and organizations immediately around us."
+These are superior to conjectured models.
+  * "When a systems thinker encounters a problem, the first thing he or she does is look for data, time graphs, the history of the system.
+That's because long-term behavior provides clues to the underlying system structure.
+And structure is the key to understanding not just *what* is happening, but *why*."
+  * "Starting with history discourages the common and distracting tendency we all have to define a problem not by the systems' actual behavior, but by the lack of our favorite solution."
+  * "Expose your mental models to the light of day"
+    * By writing them down and discussing them.
+This helps improve the model to be more consistent and rigorous.
+Mental models alone are slippery.

 * Introduction
   * Argues these problems are the symptoms of "messes".
 Messes result from the inherent structure of complex systems: